 OH NO!
 Not another blog on blogging!

-When I first began blogging on My Telegraph there seemed to be a continual cry of, OH NO!
+When I first began blogging there seemed to be a continual cry of, OH NO!
 Not another blog on blogging!
-My search for a ‘decent’ site had led me there and having lurked off stage – so to speak – I decided to blog there, beginning with non-controversial blogs.
+My search for a ‘decent’ site had led me to the now defunct My Telegraph website where I decided to blog.
 I thought the site often treated newcomers in a very unfriendly manner, certainly not in any way that could be termed ‘an honest critique’ of their blog content or its presentation.